vmware-tanzu/cartographer-site/content/docs/v0.4.0/health-rules.md

 # Health Rules

 Cartographer reports the health of each object stamped on the cluster.
+If no health rule is specified in the template, Cartographer's health behavior will be rudimentary:

+- if the object is rejected by the API server (e.g. if you mistakenly try to template out a CinfogMap instead of a ConfigMap) then the workload will report the resource's Healthy condition as "Unknown" for the reason "OutputNotAvailable".
+The workload will report the resource's Ready condition as "False" for the reason "TemplateRejectedByAPIServer".
+- if the object is created but the path that is meant to be read does not exist (e.g. you have a ClusterImageTemplate where the imagePath mistakenly points to a non-existent field) then the workload will report the resource's Healthy condition as "Unknown" for the reason "OutputNotAvailable".
+The workload will report the resource's Ready condition as "Unknown" for the reason "MissingValueAtPath".

-If no health rule is specified in the template that created the object, Cartographer will report that the object is healthy.
-By defining one of several types of health rules, a template can ensure that the proper status is returned to users.
+Otherwise, the object's Healthy condition will be "True".
+By defining one of several types of health rules, a template author can better define the conditions that report healthy or unhealthy status.
+This will ensure that the proper status is returned to users.

 ## Always Healthy